 Many of the existing websites for H&S were built using Drupal 7 as a content management system, and Drupal 7 will no longer be supported after November 2021.
 The need to address changes with Drupal opened up the larger possibility of an updated design, improved functionality, and increased flexibility for websites.
 In 2019, H&S IT selected Sparkbox as an external partner to help explore and respond to this challenge.

-Sparkbox begins every project with a Discovery phase, which allows us to dig into challenges, audiences, priorities, and success metrics for the project.
-Our Discovery work with H&S had two major areas of focus.
+Sparkbox begins every project with an Onboarding phase, which allows us to dig into challenges, audiences, priorities, and success metrics for the project.
+Our Onboarding work with H&S had two major areas of focus.

 First, we needed to understand the core needs and possibilities for this project.
 We understood from the outset that H&S IT was responsible for more than 120 websites for internal clients and that all of them would need to be moved away from Drupal 7.
 We learned that within this context, creativity, stability, and flexibility were critically important.
 These would ensure that the system offered by H&S was one that internal clients would gladly opt into.
 We discussed users and audiences who would be interacting with the system and spent a lot of time talking about current benefits, shortcomings, and opportunities for improvement.